 While I am in Paris I get around by bike.
-The Metro is good, but you really get to know a city and develop a sense for its geography and culture when you travel its streets rather than scurrying around in dark tunnels underground.
+The Metro is good, but you really get to know a city and develop a sense of its geography and culture when you travel its streets rather than scurrying around in dark tunnels underground.
 Fortunately, in Paris you can easily navigate the city streets using the cities bike-share scheme, known as Vélib’.

 Paris was the first capital city in the world to introduce a bike-share scheme which it launched back in 2007.
 Today there are just under 24,000 bicycles that are available around the clock from 1,800 self-service rental stations situated approximately every 300 meters throughout the city.
 Smartphone users can use a free app to locate bike stations and see how many bicycles and spaces are available.